-As you can see, you will need to be able to read graphs and formulate answers that are well-supported by what you analyze from the graphs.
-Be well-versed in reading multiple types of graphs with various equations on them.
+As you can see, you will need to be able to read graphs and formulate answers that are well-supported by what you analyze from graphs and understand multiple types of graphs with various equations on them.

 How to Use an AP Calculus Practice Exam

-How Do I Prepare for AP Calculus AB Exam?
+How Do I Study for the AP Calculus AB Exam?